 |Data subscriptions and renewals||Deferred and recognized on a straight-line basis over the subscription period|

 In the normal course of business, we recognize revenue based on the customers’ attendance of the course, mentoring training, coaching session or delivery of the software, data or course materials on-line.

-After a customer contract expires, we record breakage revenue less a reserve for cases where we allow a customer to attend after expiration.
-We recognized revenue at the conclusion of the contract period of approximately $26.6 million and $22.7 million, for the nine months ended September 30, 2014 and 2013, respectively.
-Our reserve for course attendance after expiration was $1.5 million at September 30, 2014 and 2013.
+After a customer contract expires we record breakage revenue less a reserve for cases where we allow a customer to attend after expiration.
+We recognized revenue at the conclusion of the contract period of approximately $30.0 million and $25.9 million, respectively in 2013 and 2012.
+Our reserve for course attendance after expiration was $ 1.5 million at December 31, 2013 and 2012.